jagzmz/json-to-cypher/README.md

 ### Methods

-*   `async ingest(data: any): Promise<void>`: Processes the data according to the schema and executes Cypher queries via `neo4jQuery`.
+*   `async generateQueries(data: any): Promise<{ queries: Array<{ query: string; params: Record<string, any>; isMerge?: boolean; }> }>`: Processes the data according to the schema and returns an array of Cypher query objects (query string and parameters).
 *   `serializeSchema(): string`: Returns the schema as a JSON string.
-*   `static fromSerialized(neo4jQuery: Neo4jQuery, serializedSchema: string, transformerRegistry?: TransformerRegistry): GraphMapper`: Creates a mapper instance from a serialized schema string.
+*   `static fromSerialized(serializedSchema: string, transformerRegistry?: TransformerRegistry): GraphMapper`: Creates a mapper instance from a serialized schema string.

 ## Dive Deeper: Examples in Tests 🔍🎯